cmtoomey/archive-blog/_posts/2016-11-04-tableaudragrace.md

 Jethro indexes every column and every update to each column in order to perform queries.
 It knows where every combination of data is at all times.
 Where other technologies are built around table scans, they only query data they need.
 This is a paradigm shift in query concepts - and they are the only ones that do it.
 Our data was so large that this number isn't unexpected.

 Google was a slightly different scenario.
 Our data already lived in BQ, but in a raw form.
 The processed version was in our S3 buckets, and it wasn't worth the effort to set up the permissions to copy from our account to the test account.
 Google built a processing pipeline to bring our data back into Big Query that was slightly different than the regular way data gets piped into Big Query.
 Their processing times are not reflective of actual use cases, so you can expect faster load speeds than what you see here.
+Google also does not charge for ingest, and those resources are non-competitive, so you can query at the same time as you ingest, which can be batch or streaming via the BQ API.

 ### Standings